 This sub-project aims to enhance access to justice for poor, vulnerable and marginalized people in Uganda, by strengthening legal aid service delivery.
 In close cooperation with IDLO, the Legal Aid Service Providers Network (LASPNET) is strengthening the capacities of Legal Aid Service Providers (LASPs) to deliver quality services, by equipping them with standardized legal aid resource materials and knowledge on project management.

-In close collaboration with initiatives undertaken by the Ugandan Ministry of Health and the Uganda National Non-Communicable Diseases and Injuries Commission, the sub-project is strengthening human rights-based advocacy initiatives to support regulatory and fiscal measures that promote healthy diets.
-CEFROHT is contributing to healthy diet reforms through the establishment of an Advocacy Working Group (AWG) composed of representatives from Government, Civil Society Organizations (CSOs), academia and the media.
+The sub-project aimed to strengthen human rights-based advocacy initiatives to support regulatory and fiscal measures that promote healthy diets by adopting a two-pronged approach based on: i) multi-sectoral and multi-stakeholder advocacy platforms; and ii) legal empowerment through awareness-raising and capacity development.
+In this framework, CEFROHT contributed to healthy diet reforms through the establishment of an Advocacy Working Group (AWG) composed of representatives from Government, civil society organizations (CSOs), academia and the media.

 This sub-project aims to enhance access to justice for rural, vulnerable, and marginalized communities of Kakumiro, Kyegegwa, Kikuube and Kagadi districts in mid-western Uganda through strengthening informal justice mechanisms and increasing community participation in the delivery of justice services.